locuslab/trellisnet/README.md

 ## Datasets

-The code should be directly runnable with PyTorch 0.4.0 (although slight modifications may be needed for other versions).
+The code should be directly runnable with PyTorch 0.4.0 or above (e.g., v1.0.0).
 This repository contains the training script for the following tasks:

 - **Sequential MNIST** handwritten digit classification
 - **Permuted Sequential MNIST** that randomly permutes the pixel order in sequential MNIST